ibm-cloud-docs/cloud-object-storage/api-reference-objects.md

 | Tag     | String    | Key, Value | TagSet   | Required |
 | Key     | Container | -          | Tag      | Required |
 | Value   | String    | -          | Tag      | Required |
+{: caption="Table 4.
+Body of the request schema" caption-side="top"}

 Tags must comply with the following restrictions:
 * An object can have a maximum of 10 tags